kriti-agrawal-52/neural_networks/README.md

-# This repository contains few codes on neural networks and pytorch
+# This repository contains few codes on neural networks and pytorch following along tutorials by StatQuest.